Frigid Temperatures Grip Chicago As City Sees Coldest Days In Over A Year

 CHICAGO — As extreme cold grips the city this week, city officials and weather experts are urging residents to stay indoors and take precautions.

 The temperature is expected to remain at a high of zero throughout Monday, with the low dipping to 12 below.
-It will feel 20 to 30 degrees below zero through Monday and Tuesday, according to Tom Kines, a senior meteorologist with AccuWeather.
+It will feel like 20 to 30 degrees below zero through Monday and Tuesday, according to Tom Kines, a senior meteorologist with AccuWeather.

 The wind is averaging 20 miles per hour, Kines said, “which on a typical day isn’t too bad, but when it gets this cold, it makes it a whole lot worse.”